1810 W. Detroit | 918-259-4565 | Fax: 918-251-9095

 Students who wish to participate in the program must enroll or re-enroll for each school year by filling out an online application.
 Applications forms are also available at the school sites, Enrollment Center or Child Nutrition Department.

 MySchoolBucks - Online Payments

 Online payments for school meals can be made using MySchoolBucks.
 Parents are able to set up an account with their child's student ID number.
-In addition, MySchoolBucks now has a mobile app available for Apple IOS or Android phones.
-Each transaction results in a $1.95 fee.
-On Dec.
-11, the fee will increase to $2.49 due to card scheme fees.
+In addition, MySchoolBucks has a mobile app available for Apple IOS or Android phones.
+Each transaction results in a $2.49 fee.

 Through MySchoolBucks, parents can see their child's balance, view purchase history and sign up for email notifications should balances become low.
 Although a great option for parents, the online system is not required, and parents may still send money with students for lunch and breakfast purchases.

 The Child Nutrition Department utilizes Nutrikids, an award-winning, nationally recognized computer software.
 Nutrikids processes free/reduced applications, assists in weekly meal planning and tracks inventory, in addition to acting as the point-of-sale program.

 Elementary Students - Students whose accounts have a charge of $10 for insufficient funds will no longer be able to charge.
 These students will receive breakfast toast with milk for breakfast and a sandwich with milk for lunch.
 The Child Nutrition Department will notify parents when their child reaches this situation.
 Parents will be offered assistance by providing the Free/Reduced paperwork.